School of Medicine

 Financial Matters

-Marissa Lespinasse is our contact person for most Financial Aid matters.
-Her office is on the 15th floor of the Murphy Building.
-Additionally, Michael Goodman, Associate VP of University Financial Aid, and his staff can handle medical school financial aid matters.
+The School of Medicine MD program has a dedicated Director of Financial Aid with an office on the 15th floor of the Murphy Building, and students are each assigned to individual Financial Aid advisors.
 The Tulane University School of Medicine Financial Aid Office is located in the Tidewater Building, 1440 Canal Street, Suite 1213.
 You may phone Financial Aid at 504.988.6135

 Tuition Refunds for Withdrawals